Sir Patrick Spens: Background

+The protagonist is referred to as "young Patrick Spens" in some versions of the ballad.

 Plot

 The story as told in the ballad has multiple versions, but they all follow the same basic plot.
 The King of Scotland has called for the greatest sailor in the land to command a ship for a royal errand.
 The name "Sir Patrick Spens" is mentioned by a courtier, and the king despatches a letter.
 Sir Patrick is dismayed at being commanded to put to sea in the dead of winter, clearly realising this voyage could well be his last.

 Versions differ somewhat at this point.
 Some indicate that a storm sank the ship in the initial crossing, thus ending the ballad at this point, while many have Sir Patrick safely reaching Norway.
 In Norway tension arises between the Norwegian lords and the Scots, who are accused of being a financial burden on the king.
 Sir Patrick, taking offence, leaves the following day.
 Nearly all versions, whether they have the wreck on the outward voyage or the return, relate the bad omen of seeing "the new mune late yestreen, with the auld mune in her airms", and modern science agrees the tides would be at maximum force at that time.
 The winter storms have the best of the great sailor, sending him and the Scottish lords to the bottom of the sea.